Probate Q&A Series

 3. Attach a certified copy of the death certificate.

-6. After notice, collect and distribute assets to heirs or beneficiaries as the affidavit directs.
+6. After filing, collect and distribute assets to heirs or beneficiaries as the affidavit directs.

 Costs and Timing

 Typical costs include filing fees and certified copies of the death certificate.
-If no one objects, you can wrap up the process in about two weeks.
+The timeline depends on the clerk’s processing and whether the statutory waiting period has run.
 Objections or missing information can extend the timeline.

 2. Quick Reference List